scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 ## Five Whys

-This mental model has a nice [Wikipedia page](https://en.wikipedia.org/wiki/Five_whys) that describes about it nicely.
+This mental model even has a [Wikipedia page](https://en.wikipedia.org/wiki/Five_whys) that describes about it nicely.

 > The technique was originally developed by Sakichi Toyoda and was used within the Toyota Motor Corporation during the evolution of its manufacturing methodologies.
 It is a critical component of problem-solving training, delivered as part of the induction into the Toyota Production System.